LLSA Reading Submission Process

 1. LLSA Reading Submission Form

 Complete an EM LLSA Reading Submission Form for each reference that you recommend to the Board.
-Be sure to provide all requested information for each reference, including the article/chapter title completely written out, the journal name, etc. Do not use abbreviations.
-Do not alter the form in any way, except to add the requested information in the space provided.
 (The EM LLSA Reading Submission Form in MS Word format.)
 The form can be computer-printed or typewritten.

 One paper copy of the article, chapter or other text for which you have submitted a reference must be mailed or faxed to ABEM to be considered for inclusion.
 Electronic copies of readings cannot be accepted due to copyright restrictions.

-References received by April 1, 2015, will be considered for inclusion in the 2017 LLSA test.
-Please note that the deadline has changed.
+References received by April 1, 2016, will be considered for inclusion in the 2018 LLSA test.
 References submitted after that date may be considered for future years.